thayer6/sia-wesley-docker/README.md

     cd wesleyfolder

+3. Create your own config shell script off of the wesley_example.sh that exists in the repo.

+    Create a new shell script

+    touch wesley.sh

+    Copy the contents from the example script into your new shell script cp wesley_example.sh wesley.sh

+    Then edit the mount_loc variable to contain the full path to your working directory (ie. where you cloned the SIA Wesley repository)

 3. Pull and build the image using the following command

     docker pull thayer6/wesleydocker:1.0

-4. Open up ./wesley.sh shell script and change the mount_loc variable to the full path of your local directory where the cloned Wesley code resides
-5. Create and start the container with ./wesley.sh
+4. Create and start the container with by running ./wesley.sh
-6. You are now in the container bash.
+5. You are now in the container bash.
 To start coding right away in jupyter notebook or jupyter lab skip to step 3 below.

 How to get up and running:
 1. In the terminal, navigate to the directory where you'd like to work on Wesley (i.e. cd /wesleyfolder/)